-2.14 Exceptions to Suspensive Effect
+▼ 2.14 Exceptions to Suspensive Effect

-There are two possible exceptions to the suspensive effect:
+There are two possible exceptions to the suspensive effect.

-• A public bid of acquisition or an exchange offer notified to the PCA can be implemented before clearance, provided that the acquiring party does not exercise the voting rights associated with the shareholding, or exercises them merely with the aim to protect the financial value of the investment on the basis of derogation previously granted by the PCA to that effect.
+First, a public bid of acquisition or an exchange offer notified to the PCA can be implemented before clearance, provided that the acquiring party does not exercise the voting rights associated with the shareholding, or exercises them merely with the aim to protect the financial value of the investment on the basis of derogation previously granted by the PCA to that effect.

-• Before or after the filing of the notification, the notifying parties may submit a reasoned request to the PCA for a derogation from the suspensive effect.
+Second, before or after the filing of the notification, the notifying parties may submit a reasoned request to the PCA for a derogation from the suspensive effect.
 The PCA may waive the standstill period where the detriment to the notifying parties (and, where relevant, affected third parties) resulting from the standstill obligation exceeds the possible threats to competition resulting from the transaction.
 The notifying parties must demonstrate that the threat to the transaction caused by the suspension is real and substantial.

 If deemed necessary, the PCA may condition the granting of the derogation on the basis of certain conditions or obligations aimed at ensuring effective competition.
 A complaint can be lodged against the decision to accept or reject the request for a derogation, but no appeal is admissible.
-The PCA's approach is very restrictive: the waiver is granted in very exceptional circumstances only, eg, in cases of imminent bankruptcy (see case 11/2010, Triton/Stabilus).
+The PCA's approach is restrictive: the waiver is granted in exceptional circumstances only, eg, in cases of imminent bankruptcy (see eg, cases 11/2010, Triton/Stabilus; 41/2018, KKR/Cabolink; 27/2019, Risus Value/Maló Clinic; 58/2019, Core Equity/Varandas de Sousa).